Mel Hamilton

-Mel Hamilton was a football player for the University of Wyoming in 1969.
+Mel Hamilton is an American former college football player for the University of Wyoming in 1969.
 He was one of 14 players removed from the team for wearing black armbands in a protest against Brigham Young University because of the Church of Jesus Christ of Latter-day Saints' policy at the time preventing men of African descent from holding the priesthood.